wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

     | seed | The seed phrase of your Waves account [encoded to the Base58 string](#prerequisites). <br> |  `seed = "K6XzUChB6DwTYCM1WxtVrv1BM6jTdcaBJrn6vkB3cK7qXCnqLV"` |
 6. Edit and save the configuration file.
     Open `waves-sample.conf` in the directory `C:\wavesnode\conf`.
-    We may remove all the parameters except the password and the seed of the wallet.
+    We may remove all the parameters except the password and the wallet’s seed.
     Set a password and insert a seed Base58 encoded string.
     It may look something as in the code below: